IRS Forms

 • 2024 SSTB phase‑out ranges are $383,900 to $483,900 for MFJ and $191,950 to $241,950 for others.
 For 2025, they increase to $394,600 to $494,600 MFJ and $197,300 to $247,300 others.

-• Within the phase‑out, you compute a phase‑in percentage, reduce SSTB QBI, and then apply the W‑2 wages and UBIA limitation.
+• Within the phase‑out, you compute an applicable percentage on Schedule A and apply it simultaneously to SSTB QBI (line 11), allocable W‑2 wages (line 12), and UBIA of qualified property (line 13).
 Results flow into the QBI component that feeds the final deduction.

 • S corporations, partnerships, and cooperatives do not claim the deduction on the entity return.
 They report the data to owners, who compute any deduction on their own return.